-An experience is a private thing. (we don’t do mass tourism and this is why)
+An experience is a private thing. (we don’t do mass-tourism and this is why)…

 Are you looking forward to seeing another cathedral?
 Are you going to wait in line to visit another museum?
-Pause to read the inscription on another monument to some dead person?
+Will you really pause to read the inscription on another monument to some dead person?

 That kind of tourism kills what it loves as someone has eloquently put it.
 A bit of tourism is healthy and beneficial to all.
 But the balance between just right and too much is precarious, and in the recent years the scale is tipping over to the decidedly negative.

 Didn’t you come to this place to experience something of a place far from home?
 That is very different from walking through a museum so you can tell the folks back home “you did it”.
 Stop being a mass-tourist.
 Think about how you travel and how you behave as a visitor.

 Think before you post something online, before you take the next selfie.

 Consider who you are posting your travel log to the world for?
 Do you really need to tell the world about it?
 Or is it your ego (or lack of self-esteem)?

 What if your post does go viral?
 Will that make you happy knowing that you helped destroy other people’s lives.

 Whoa!
 Did you just read that correctly?
 Yes you did.

 One million more visitors to this town will not make anyone happier.
 One million more visitors to this town will cause multinational hotel chains to replace local family owned hotels.
 McDonalds will open a location and the streets will become littered with their packaging.
 Does McDonalds care that they help make the world a dirtier, uglier place?